Table of Contents

 Different lengths – While it’s important to stay short and sweet, try different video lengths with more content.
 See how a 30 second, 60 second, and 90 seconds compare with viewer engagement.

-Use different ad copy – Test how viewers react to different language you use in your text.
+Use different ad copy – Test how viewers react to a different language you use in your text.

 Test CTA placement – Put your call to action at different parts of the video and see how viewers respond.
 Try pairing it with particularly impactful moments in your video.

 There is a lot right and a lot wrong you can do with video ads on Facebook.
 Social media users have become pretty good at sniffing out businesses with a casual attitude, so a focused approach is critical.
 While making successful video ads can be intimidating, it’s important to stay positive and have a plan.

 If you treat your audience with respect, put effort into every video, and keep in mind our 6 mistakes to avoid, you can become the king of kings when it comes to online content.

 TL: DR – we created a nifty infographic that you can share with your colleagues: